 Breathe deeply through your stomach and try to focus on nothing but your breath.
 This will bring your attention back to yourself in the present moment rather than being lost in worrisome thoughts.

 The more knowledge you have about your anxiety as well as the things that cause you anxiety, the more you’ll be able to dismiss your anxious thoughts and approach them with reason and rationality.

 Feeling worried, stressed or anxious?
-Try going for a quick run, a walk or lift some weights.
-The exercise will release tensions and make you feel stronger and more in control.
+Focusing on leading a healthy lifestyle can help!
+Try drinking plenty of water, adding a high-quality supplement into your routine (like our Primal Multivitamin), going for a quick jog, or lifting some weights.
+Studies show that exercise can help release tensions and make you feel stronger and more in control.